RemyVim/ink-if-story-template/docs/guides/beginner-guide.md

 ### Upload Your Files

 1. First, **zip your template folder**:
-   - Select all files in the template folder
+   - Select all files in the template folder (the one where you copied your `story.json` file)
    - Right-click > **`Send to > Compressed (zipped) folder`** (Windows)
    - Or right-click > **`Compress`** (Mac)
 2. In the itch.io project page, scroll to **Uploads**
 3. Click **Upload files** and select your zip file
 4. **Important:** Check the box that says **"This file will be played in the browser"**
 ![Upload section with checkbox highlighted](/assets/images/beginner-guide/itchio-create-project-upload-files.png)
-5. Under "Embed Options", make sure to tell itch.io to "Click to launch in fullscreen" and under Frame Option, tick the Mobile Friendly box.
+5. Under **Embed Options**, make sure to tell itch.io to "Click to launch in fullscreen" and under Frame Option, tick the Mobile Friendly box.
+(Portrait looks best for this template but feel free to experiment with landscape orientation)
 ![Upload section with embed options settings](/assets/images/beginner-guide/itchio-create-project-embed-options.png)

 ### Save and View